Zihang97/Visual-Question-Answering/Sprint2/Readme.md

 # DeepLab

 # Sprint3
-1.Identify which area is background
+1. Identify which area is background

-2.Try to use more classification types
+2. Try to use more classification types

-3.Combine the results from FCN and CRF, like deeplab
+3. Combine the results from FCN and CRF, like deeplab